-Based on the multiplicity of leptons, multiplicity of b-jets, sum of lepton charges, and the invariant mass of dilepton pairs, the binning described in Sections 6.2.1, 6.2.2, and 6.2.3 results in 11 independent categories.
+Based on the multiplicity of leptons, multiplicity of b-jets, sum of lepton charges, and the invariant mass of dilepton pairs, the binning described in Sections 6.2.1 6.2.2 and 6.2.3 results in 11 independent categories.
 Further subdividing the categories by the jet multiplicity leads to 43 independent categories.
-This relatively inclusive binning provides good sensitivity to many of the WCs studied in this analysis, and is similar to the categories used in Ref.
-[20].
+We refer to this binning as inclusive N{jet} binning, where "inclusive" refers to the fact that N{jet} is the finest subcategorization.
+The inclusive N{jet} binning provides good sensitivity to many of the WCs studied in this analysis, and is similar to the categories used in Ref.
+[10] (the predecessor to this analysis, which made use of only 2017 data).
 However, this analysis makes use of more than three times the data that was available for Ref.
-[20], and the additional statistics allow a more differential approach to be applied.
-In order to gain additional sensitivity to EFT effects, we we bin the events in each of the 43 categories according to a differential kinematical variable.
+[10], and the additional statistics allow a more differential approach to be applied.
+In order to gain additional sensitivity to EFT effects, we we bin the events in each of the 43 categories according to a kinematical variable.

-In principle, a differential kinematic distribution could be fit for each category, resulting in $43 \cdot n$ total bins, where n is the number of bins in each kinematic distribution, assuming n is the same for all categories.
+In principle, a kinematic distribution could be fit for each category, resulting in $43 \cdot n$ total bins, where n is the number of bins in each kinematic distribution, assuming n is the same for all categories.
 However, it is not necessary to use the same kinematic binning in every category, as the binning may be adjusted to account for varying statistics.
-In the limit where a single bin is used for the differential variable, the inclusive N{jet} binning would be recovered for the given category (where "inclusive" refers to the fact that N{jet} is the finest subcategorization).
+In the limit where a single bin is used for the differential variable, the inclusive N{jet} binning would be recovered for the given category.
 For the categories defined in this analysis, we have found that using 4 or 5 differential bins provides a good increase in sensitivity while maintaining reasonable statistics in each category.

 While the same kinematical variable may be used across all categories, it would also be possible to use a different variable in every category; any case in between these two extremes may also be implemented.
 However, it is important to keep in mind that the WCs cannot be fully isolated or associated with a single category, so it is not possible to choose a particular variable for each WC.
 Nevertheless, since some WCs impact certain categories more strongly than others, it is possible to target WCs by choosing specific variables for categories that may be particularly sensitivity to the given WCs.
 The goal is thus to find a variable that provides good sensitivity to all WCs, or to find a combination of different variables (to use in different categories) that may improve the sensitivity to the target WCs without degrading the sensitivity to other WCs.
 To assess the sensitivity provided by a given variable, we compare the limits obtained from the differential fit against the limits obtained from the more inclusive N{jet} fits.
-For these optimization studies, asimov data (i.e. fake data that is equal to the SM prediction) was used; signals, backgrounds, and systematic uncertainties were included in the fit.
+For these optimization studies, asimov data (i.e. simulated data that is equal to the SM prediction) was used; signals, backgrounds, and systematic uncertainties were included in the fit.